 Treatment for a PCL injury is determined on an individual basis.
 Some patients do not require surgery and can benefit from physical therapy rehabilitation and strength training alone.
 Dr. Meier will perform an examination to determine the best therapy for any patient who has an injury of the PCL.

 Here are some quick PCL facts:

-- The PCL is the strongest ligament in the knee.
+- The PCL is the strongest ligament in the leg hinge joint.

 - An injury to the PCL often occurs along with other ligament injuries.